Laranguyen811/stock-market-application-2024/misc/Stock App Review.md

 - incorporate other types of AI models
 - read KG paper if have time
 - read paper "Attention is all you need"

+23/09/2024

+***Things I learned today:***
+- 3 reasons of self-attention in Tranformer: reducing computational complexity per layer, ensuring every computation is parallised, reducing the length of path between long-range dependencies
+- flatten: collapsing dimensions
+- backbone of CNN: can be used to extract features
+- kernel: a filter, a matrix to multiply with image for model to pay attention to specific features

+***Things I did well today:***
+- Coding HybridEmbed
+- Finished second pass "Attention is all you need"
+- understand more about the architecture of ConviTransformer

+***Things I did not do well today:***
+- Not reading KG paper
+- Not finished convit yet

+***Things I will do better next time:***
+- 3rd pass Attention paper
+- Finished convit
+- feature importance
+- other types of AI models
+- KG paper if have time